 Kodiak reads files from repositories at

 .github/.kodiak.toml to retrieve its configuration.
 Kodiak reads pull request titles and bodies to create merge commit messages.
 Kodiak reads pull request labels, status checks and GitHub API fields to determine merge eligibility.

-What 3rd party services or infrastructure does Kodiak use?
+What third party services does Kodiak use?

 git clone my repository?